Frequently asked questions

 For multi-day courses, the cancellation deadline is 21 days prior to the start of a course.
 All requests for refunds must be made in writing.
 Cancellation requests received prior to the deadline will be charged a $50 administrative fee.
-No refunds will be issued after the deadline, however you may transfer your deposit to a later course date (same administrative fee will apply).
+No refunds will be issued after the deadline, however you may take advantage of a one-time transfer of your deposit to a later course date or to another participant (same administrative fee will apply).
 For short courses, the same timing and logic applies but the administrative fee is $20.

 Do you accept gratuity?

 We do and we appreciate it.
 A lot goes into this program to create a quality, personal experience for each and every participant, from preparing fine meals to constantly improving upon the curriculum and creating a community atmosphere where everyone leaves realizing the potential that they just met new friends.
 Many of our past participants keep in touch with one another and plan hunting and gathering outings together.
 The reason for the sliding scale is to help make it more affordable to a broader range of future hunters.

 Providence Mount Carmel Hospital is 18.12 miles (about a 30 min. drive).
 Emergency transportation also serves the region.

 Most cell phone carriers have signals on site.
 AT&T and Verizon do for sure (with a decent data signal).
 T-Mobile also works but not as well.